yixingchin/PSI_CE4010/README.md

 ## Motivation for Project
 Grab and Gojek are competitors in the transport industry.
 Despite being competitors, they still want to identify drivers who are double-dipping on both platforms.
 Therefore, there is a motivation not to reveal their private set of phone numbers to one another.
 Private Set Intersection enables the comparison of both private sets and shows only the intersection. <br />

+We've decided to implement our PSI using an extension of Diffie Hellman as the encryption technique.
+Comparing it to Homomorphic Encryption, the main plus point is that we do not need a third party to keep the set secrets.
+Set secrets are kept locally and server can only 'ask' clients for the secret.
+Intersections are also only revealed to clients and not to the server.

 ## Dependencies:
 - PyCrypto <br />